This policy on student conduct has been adopted to comply with Education Law § 6450 for the maintenance of public order on college campuses.

 5.7.10 All findings of the Hearing Panel require a majority vote.
-At the conclusion of the deliberations, the SCC Hearing Panel shall deliver a brief written statement of their findings and any recommended sanctions to the Director of Graduate Student Life & Development.
+At the conclusion of the deliberations, the SCC Hearing Panel shall deliver a brief written statement of their findings and any recommended sanctions to the Vice Provost for Student Affairs.

-5.7.11 The Director of Graduate Student Life & Development shall communicate to the respondent the Hearing Panel’s decision and any sanctions imposed.
-The Director of Graduate Student Life & Development shall also inform the complainant of the decision.
+5.7.11 The Vice Provost for Student Affairs shall communicate to the respondent the Hearing Panel’s decision and any sanctions imposed.
+The Vice Provost for Student Affairs shall also inform the complainant of the decision.
 These communications shall be in writing.

 5.8 Appeals.
 Both parties have the right to appeal.
-The appeal must be submitted to the Director of Graduate Student Life & Development within seven (7) business days following written notification of the decision from the Director of Graduate Student Life & Development.
-Grounds for appeal include (1) procedural error and (2) new evidence and/or information not available at the time of the hearing.
+The appeal must be submitted to the Vice Provost for Student Affairs within seven (7) business days following written notification of the decision from the Vice Provost for Student Affairs.
+Grounds for appeal include (1) Substantive procedural error, (2) the adequacy or severity of the recommended sanction or, (3) additional evidence or information, if it is not possible to reconvene the Hearing Panel.
 Appeals must be in writing, must state the ground for appeal, and must provide evidence to support the appeal.

-5.9 In an emergency or other extraordinary situation, the Vice Provost for Student Affairs or designee shall take such interim disciplinary action as is necessary to appropriately manage an incident pending a hearing by the SCC or a decision on appeal, which shall take place as soon as practicable.
+5.9 In an emergency or other extraordinary situation, the Vice Provost for Student Affairs shall take such interim disciplinary action as is necessary to appropriately manage an incident pending a hearing by the SCC or a decision on appeal.

 6. DISCIPLINARY SANCTIONS